forestryio/forestry.io/hugo/content/blog/content-blocks-give-your-editors-the-power-to-built-pages.md

 ## Need to know more?

-Check out our Frontend Friday [article](/blog/sawmill-layout-composer-for-hugo-and-forestry/) on Sawmill, a Hugo theme designed to work with Blocks.
+We just published a Frontend Friday [article](/blog/sawmill-layout-composer-for-hugo-and-forestry/) providing an in-depth explanation on how to use blocks and set them up.

 <!--Also make sure to check out our [docs]() on this topic.-->